csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

       encounter A 440 Hz being described as A3.

 Csound can easily deal with MIDI notes and comes with functions that will convert MIDI notes to Hertz values (*mtof*) and back again (*ftom*).
-In the following example, the MIDI notes 69, 69, 69, 68, 67, 66, 65, 64 are being played.
+The next example shows a small chromatic melody which is given as MIDI notes in the array iMidiKeys[], and then converted to the according frequencies, related to the definition of A4 (440 Hz as default).
+The opcode [mton](https://csound.com/docs/manual/mton.html) returns the note names.

    ***EXAMPLE 01B04_Midi_to_frequency.csd***